-Mauna Kea -- THE hardest bike climb in the world.
+Mauna Kea: THE hardest bike climb in the world.

 Not much vegetation on a volcano.

-The sheer elevation ascended (13,000+ feet), the average grade (9.9% for the last half of the ride), dealing with the gravel for 4.7 miles, the altitude (be prepared for the possibility of altitude sickness, as it commonly occurs above 8,000 feet; Wikipedia), and dramatically changing weather (for example, rain and 80 degree weather in Hilo, followed by wind, snow, and sub 40 degrees at the top, depending on the season).
-We climbed the volcano December 20; it was 73 degrees in Hilo when we started, and we endured as low as 34 degrees and blustery snow towards the summit.
+The sheer elevation ascended (13,800’/4200m), the average grade (9.9% for the last half of the ride), dealing with the gravel for 4.7 miles, the altitude (be prepared for the possibility of altitude sickness, as it commonly occurs above 8,000 feet; Wikipedia), and dramatically changing weather (for example, rain and 80 degree weather in Hilo, followed by wind, snow, and sub 40 degrees at the top, depending on the season).
+On one climb up the volcano in December, it was 73 degrees in Hilo when we started, and we endured as low as 34 degrees and blustery snow towards the summit.

-When to Climb Mauna Kea: We have taken on Mauna Kea once in May, twice in June, and once (foolishly) in December.
+We have taken on Mauna Kea twice in May, twice in June, and once (foolishly) in December.
 We recommend going in May or June, as these are the lowest rainfall months for the start of the climb in Hilo.
-The highest rainfall months there are March, April and November.
-The temperature throughout the year always averages in the 70s so it will always be warm in Hilo when you start but often extremely cold (in the 30’s and snowing in December, 2013 when we rode to the top).
+The highest rainfall months there are March, April, and November.
+The temperature throughout the year always averages in the 70s so it will be warm in Hilo when you start, but often cold to extremely cold (it was in the 30s and snowing in December 2013 when we rode to the top).

-Mauna Kea summit, December 20, 2013.
+PJAMM’s Brad Butterfield on Mauna Kea summit, December 20, 2013.

-There are more tips below, but in a nutshell--
+There are more tips below, but in a nutshell:

 End of the gravel.
 May 2018.